2019–20 North Texas Mean Green men's basketball team

 The 2019–20 North Texas Mean Green men's basketball team represented the University of North Texas during the 2019–20 NCAA Division I men's basketball season.
-The Mean Green, led by third-year head coach Grant McCasland, played their home games at UNT Coliseum, nicknamed The Super Pit, in Denton, Texas, as members of Conference USA.
-They finished the season 20–12, 14–4 in C-USA play to finish as regular season C-USA champions.
+The Mean Green, led by third-year head coach Grant McCasland, played their home games at UNT Coliseum, nicknamed The Super Pit, in Denton, Texas, as members of Conference USA (C-USA).
+They finished the season 20–12, 14–4 in C-USA play, to finish as C-USA regular-season champions.
 They were set to be the No. 1 seed in the C-USA tournament.
-However, the C-USA Tournament was canceled amid the COVID-19 pandemic.
+However, the C-USA tournament was canceled amid the COVID-19 pandemic.

 Previous season

-The Mean Green finished the 2018–19 season 21–12, 8–10 in C-USA play to finish in a tie for ninth place.
+The Mean Green finished the 2018–19 season 21–12, 8–10 in C-USA play, to finish in a tie for ninth place.
 They lost in the quarterfinals of the C-USA tournament to Western Kentucky.
 They were not invited participate in postseason play.